ashchan/gmail-notifr/README.md

 [Gmail Notifr](http://ashchan.com/projects/gmail-notifr) is written in MacRuby with these features:

+* Support multiple accounts.
 * Separate check and notification setting for each account.
-* Support multiple accounts.
+* Preferred browser setting for each account.
 * Support Google hosted account.
 * Check mail at a specified interval.
 * Growl &amp; sound notifications.